GaneshAhire30/Bank_GoodCredit-Client-Project/README.md

 *  Note that demographics features are renamed as features and obscured in accordance with privacy policies.

-#### Target variable == Status
-* In target veriable 11 labels are present (Junk Lead,Not Responding,CONVERTED,Just Enquiry,Potential,Long Term,In Progress Positive,In Progress Negative,LOST,Open,converted )
-* This all labels is tell about the customer lead category [high potential, low potential]

-1.Created:
-* This is unique feature in data tell about activity related to the selling and no of goods sold in certain date as well as time.

-2.Product ID:
-* Id of particular product.

-3.Source:
-* The source is contain imformation about the customer systematic search like call, live chats, and campaign.

-4.Mobile:
-* This is a unique feature contain a Mobile no of customer.

-5.Email:
-* This also unique feature contain a Email-id of customer.

-6.Sales Agent:
-* Sales agent is a front line customer service, A person or a company that acts as a sales agent on behalf of the exporting company ( principal ), introducing its products to potential buyers in the external market, in exchange for a commission based on the value of the business deals arranged and paid to the principal.

-7.Location:
-* The Location of sale field always has the main business address in it and has to be changed manually.
-This also means that the sales tax is computed based on the main business address and not the actual location of the sale.
-* This feature contain lots of different location.

-8.Delivery mode:
-* Modes of Delivery of goods Delivery of goods may be made in any of the following three ways:
-1. Actual Delivery: Also known as physical delivery, actual delivery takes place when the goods are physically handed over by the seller or his/her authorized agent to the buyer or his/her agent authorized to take possession of the goods.

-2. Symbolic Delivery: Where the goods are bulky and heavy and it is not possible to physically hand them over to the buyer, delivery thereof may be made by indicating or giving a symbol.
-Here the goods itself are not delivered, but the means of obtaining possession of goods is delivered.

-3. Constructive Delivery: In this case neither physical nor symbolic delivery is made.
-In constructive delivery the individual possessing the products recognizes that he holds the merchandise for the benefit of, and at the disposal of the purchaser.
-Constructive delivery is also called attornment.

-9. Status:
-* This is a target variable tell about the lead category of customer.[high potential, low potential]

 ### DATA SUMMARY :-
 * In this data all types of datatype is available.
 * In this data some feature are unique so we can not perform any analysis on this feature.